Dural Public School

 How it is set up:

 Held in TERM 2 of each year.
-Stage 2 and stage 3 have set topics and students must choose from the list of multicultural topics to present a set speech to their class, if they reach the school final then they must also compete in an impromptu speech segment as well.
+Stage 3 have set topics and students must choose from the list of multicultural topics to present a set speech to their class, if they reach the school final then they must also compete in an impromptu speech segment as well.
 The best from each class represents their class in the school based competition and then winners of each stage then represent Dural P.S in The Sydney North Area Public Finals: Class level, School level, District level: Area level: State Level.

 What are the speaking requirements?